LastAncientOne/Home_Improvement_Retail_Investment/README.md

 ### Lennar Corp (LEN)
 #### Income Statement
-•	Over the last 5 years, Lennar Corp has gradually had an increase in income.
-Moreover, it seems that they have acquired some subsidiaries (small companies)/ partnerships due to minority increase (Lennar Corp has stakes in other smaller businesses.)
-Here is the list of Lennar Corp’s subsidiaries from the SEC: https://www.sec.gov/Archives/edgar/data/920760/000093176303000421/dex21.htm
+•	Over the last 5 years, Lennar Corp has gradually experienced an increase in income.
+Additionally, it appears that they have acquired several subsidiaries and partnerships, resulting in a minority increase (Lennar Corp holds stakes in other smaller businesses).
+You can find a list of Lennar Corp's subsidiaries from the SEC here: https://www.sec.gov/Archives/edgar/data/920760/000093176303000421/dex21.htm
 #### Balance Sheet
-•	Looking at the Liabilities to Asset Ratio, there seems to be a small decrease in liabilities to asset ratio over the years.
-The company has been gaining a little bit of time in assets over the years while maintaining a stable liability to asset ratio.
+ When examining the Liabilities to Asset Ratio, there seems to be a slight decrease over the years.
+The company has been steadily increasing its assets while maintaining a stable liability to asset ratio.
-•	The Liabilities to Equity Ratio, seems to be stable.
-The minority interest in Equity seems to come from subsidiaries that Lennar Corp has ownership over.
+• The Liabilities to Equity Ratio appears to be stable.
+The minority interest in Equity seems to originate from subsidiaries that Lennar Corp owns.
 #### Cash Flow
-• Over the past 5 years of their cash flow, Lennar Corp doesn’t seem to have a stable cash flow.
-It fluctuates/varies in negative and positive cash flow.
-However, this could be due to their investment activities due to mergers, acquisitions, and subsidiaries.
+• Looking at Lennar Corp's cash flow over the past 5 years, it does not seem to be consistent.
+It fluctuates between negative and positive cash flow.
+However, this could be attributed to their investment activities, such as mergers, acquisitions, and subsidiaries.

 ### LGI Homes Inc (LGIH)
 #### Income Statement
-•	Over the past 5 years, LGI Homes Inc, has a gradually had an increase in income over the years.
-It doesn’t appear they have any subsidiaries because there aren’t any minority interests shown on their income statement.
-Also, they may have acquired some smaller real estate building companies which will be shown in the Cash Flow Statement.
+• Over the past 5 years, LGI Homes Inc. has experienced a gradual increase in income.
+Based on their income statement, it does not appear that they have any subsidiaries, as there are no minority interests shown.
+However, they may have acquired some smaller real estate building companies, which should be reflected in the Cash Flow Statement.
 #### Balance Sheet
-•	There doesn’t seem to be any long-term liabilities for LGI Homes Inc. It seems all of their liabilities involve current (1 < Less Years).
+• There don't seem to be any long-term liabilities for LGI Homes Inc. All of their liabilities appear to be current (1 year or less).
-•	Their Liabilities to Asset & Liabilities to Equity seem to be stable.
+• Their Liabilities to Asset and Liabilities to Equity ratios seem to be stable.
 #### Cash Flow
-• LGI Homes Inc, over the past 5 years, seems to have not had stable cash flow.
-At year end, they are in negative cash flow in the years 2018-2020 except for 2017 and 2021.
+• Over the past 5 years, LGI Homes Inc. has had inconsistent cash flow.
+At year-end, they have experienced negative cash flow in the years 2018-2020, with the exception of 2017 and 2021.
-•	LGI Homes did seem to make some small acquisitions from smaller building companies.
+• LGI Homes did appear to make some small acquisitions from smaller building companies.

 ### Lowes Companies Inc (LOW)
 #### Income Statement